Better Off Ted: Awards and accolades

 On TV.com, editorial assistant Anna Hiatt included the show in the website's list of The Best TV Shows of 2009.
 Josh Bell, a writer from About.com, ranked the series second on his list of The Best TV Comedies of 2010.
 In 2009, the show was nominated for an EWwy Award for Best Comedy Series.

-Music video reunion
+Reunions

 In mid-2011 series co-star Malcolm Barrett released his first single, "Revenge of the Nerds" under his alternate performance name, Verbal.
 The official music video for the song, released in June 2011, reunited all the major cast members of Better Off Ted, although only Barrett, Slavin and de Rossi reprised their original series characters (Harrington and Anders appear as a high school jock and a cheerleader, respectively, while series creator Victor Fresco also appears in the video).
 Barrett's recording is also included on the soundtrack of the final episode of Better Off Ted, "Swag the Dog."

+In 2020, the cast virtually reunited for a table read of an episode and moderated discussion to raise money for Feeding America.